Portugal Golden Visa: Funds vs Cultural Donation — Comparing the Two Routes

 | Net cost of Golden Visa | ~€177,500 |

-If the fund performs well (say 6% gross annual return), your capital return improves and your net cost drops further.
+If the fund performs well (say 6% gross annual return — an illustrative assumption, not a forecast; capital is at risk), your capital return improves and your net cost drops further.
 If the fund underperforms, your capital return is lower and net cost rises.
 The point: your net cost is the fees and expenses, not the €500,000 itself.

 Cultural donation route: what you actually lose